computing-in-the-liberal-arts/SIGCSE2020-PreSymposium-Event/docs/curricula/whitman/index.md

 - CS 320, _Theory of Computation_, using Sipser.
 - CS 327, _Algorithm Design & Analysis_, using CLRS.
 - CS 370, _Software Design_, addresses advanced object-oriented design in Java, with a semester-long team project.
 We currently use Dale Skrien's out-of-print textbook with some supplementary materials, particularly on project management.
-- CS 495/6, _Computer Science Capstone_, a 1.5-semester open-ended team project addressing a problem in the advisor's area of research or the needs of a client on campus or in the community, culminating in a presentation at the annual _Whitman Undergraduate Conference_ in April.
+- CS 495/6, _Computer Science Capstone_, comprises a 1.5-semester team project, addressing a problem in the advisor's area of research or the needs of a campus/community client.
+The capstone culminates in a presentation at the _Whitman Undergraduate Conference_ in April.

 **Regularly offered electives:**
 _Human-Computer Interaction, Software Performance Optimization, Artificial Intelligence, Natural Language Processing, Operations Research, Mathematical Modeling._